 What many people might not know however is that it shares much of the same hardware as the more powerful DS1074Z and DS1104Z (the 75 MHz & 100 MHz variants).
 The primary difference between the scopes is the installed or upgraded software features which unlock the higher bandwidth and many software options such as I2C, Serial Decoding, Advanced Triggering, Memory Options and etc.

-If you are a frequenter of the EEVBlog Forum, you will no doubt have come across the multitude of posts talking about hacking the software features to unlock all of the options of the most expensive counterparts.
-Since all of these options are just software upgrades using a generated key, someone has already hacked the Rigol’s installation.
+If you are a frequenter of the EEVBlog Forum, you will no doubt have come across the multitude of posts talking about modifying the software features to unlock all of the options of the most expensive counterparts.
+Since all of these options are just software upgrades using a generated key, someone has already modified the Rigol’s installation.

 Step 1 – Check which options are installed